 Have you ever felt uncomfortable in your own skin?
 It’s usually at those times we find decision making difficult, we lack creativity, and we seek advice and approval from external sources.
-Being connected to your body means:
+As a yoga teacher, I know that being connected to your body means:

 - you can communicate with confidence because your actions are aligned with your words;